A Fistful of Collars

 “I need you,” the red eyes glimmered with greed, the crackling second voice dripping with sinister purpose, “you fit the criteria so well.”

 Panzer started to speak, but her first phoneme elongated into a thrashing shout as the watery figure surged up her arm.
 Reaching her shoulder, it poured across her torso and then outwards over her remaining arm and legs.
 She struggled and twisted against the chilly liquid encompassing her body, but every moment it became more and more difficult.
 At first it felt like movement through any other body of water, requiring slightly more effort to move due to the need to displace the water around you; a gentle pressure responding to your actions, something you could deal with.
-In that phase Panzer managed to break the surface of the being holding her tight a couple of times, flesh briefly bobbing out of mystically suspended water before being sucked back under.
+In that phase Panzer managed to break the surface of the water-being holding her tight a couple of times, flesh briefly bobbing out of mystically suspended water before being sucked back under.
 Then, once it had covered everything below her neck, she felt the pressure of the water push inwards uncomfortably, pinning her in place.

 “Let go of me!”
 Panzer demanded, trying to hide the panic in her voice, “When I get out of this, I’m going to make you pay!”